wifisensing/PicoScenes-Manual/source/features_pricing.rst

 Features & License
 =======================================

-**Revised on Nov.
-29, 2023**
+**Revised on Dec.
+2, 2023**

 PicoScenes is a feature-rich, powerful, and user-friendly middleware for Wi-Fi ISAC research.
 This page outlines the notable features of PicoScenes and provides links to their usage and explanations.

-To ensure the sustainable development of the PicoScenes platform, we have implemented a licensing mechanism for these features. **The majority of features are available free of charge**, while a license fee is required for certain advanced features, primarily for SDR frontends.
+To ensure the sustainable development of the PicoScenes platform, we have implemented a licensing mechanism for these features. **The majority of features are available free of charge**, while a license fee is required for certain advanced features, *only for SDR frontends*.

 In the sections below, we cover three main topics: